Vec-LUT: Vector Table Lookup for Parallel Ultra-Low-Bit LLM Inference on Edge Devices: Background and Motivation

 \subsubsection{Repetitive Lookup in Scalar LUT}

 Existing LUT-based kernels (e.g., T-MAC) can fully leverage the memory bandwidth for single-token generation.
-However, we observe a sever bandwidth underutilization (<40\%) for parallel inference.
-We identify the reason is that existing LUT-based kernels adopt the scalar LUT paradigm ($1\rightarrow1$ table lookup), which constructs an independent table for each token.
-Hardware lookup instructions, like SIMD TBL instruction on ARM CPU and PSHUF on x86 CPU is then called to look up the table.
+However, we observe a severe bandwidth underutilization (<40\%) for parallel inference.
+We identify the reason is that existing LUT-based kernels adopt the scalar LUT paradigm ($1\rightarrow1$ table lookup), which constructs an independent table for each token, and then calls hardware lookup instructions (e.g., SIMD TBL instruction on ARM CPU and PSHUF on x86 CPU) to look up the table.We find that this paradigm fundamentally cannot achieve efficient reuse of both tables and indices simultaneously.

-For a parallel inference with $N$ tokens, the kernel requires loading $N$ tables and executing lookup for $N$ times.
-Since memory access of table lookup is inherently random, and the table size (e.g., hundreds of MiBs) far exceeds cache capacity, this repetitive non-contiguous memory access leads to severe memory-bandwidth underutilization and substantially increased latency.
-In some cases, scalar-LUT kernels even underperform MAD-based kernels (more in \S\ref{sec:eval-gemm}).